SanjayMuthuswamy/EcoVision/README.md

 Built with **ResNet-18** and **transfer learning**, it achieves high accuracy even with small datasets.

 ### Applications:
-- 🌲 Automatic deforestation detection
 - 🛰️ Comparison of before/after satellite images
-- 🌍 Environmental monitoring and policy analysis

 ---

 ## 🧩 Features
-✅ Detects deforestation in before/after satellite images
-✅ Utilizes transfer learning with ResNet-18
+✅ Detects deforestation in before/after satellite images  (uploaded by user) ✅ Utilizes transfer learning with ResNet-18
 ✅ High accuracy, even with small datasets
-✅ Plots training accuracy per epoch
-✅ Supports both single-image and batch predictions

 ---